— By Kelly Funke

 Fast forward to 2017, and consider the role of the modern Canadian farmer.
 Today, a Canadian farmer feeds 120 people.
 That’s 12 times the number each farmer fed in 1900, not long after our country was born.
 They still serve on municipal councils, form agricultural societies, lead 4H clubs, run seniors centres and keep rural schools alive.

-It’s that integral role of the Canadian farmer that we celebrate with the Canada’s Farmers Grow Communities program, brought to you by the Monsanto Fund.
+It’s that integral role of the Canadian farmer that we celebrate with the Canada’s Farmers Grow Communities program, brought to you by the Bayer Fund.

 This program, entering its sixth year in 2017, is aimed at strengthening rural communities across the country by providing $2,500 grants to charities and non-profit organizations that are at the heart of their communities.
 Farmers must nominate their favourite charities, which is another small way farmers can continue to be local heroes.
 And it helps keep the important work of rural charities and community groups alive.